Iamrodos/ulid-dates/README.md

 This can be useful for querying databases or logs for ULIDs that fall within a specific time period.

+For example by finding the prefixes for the start and end of a time range, you can efficiently scan for records within that range.

+If `id` is a ULID, you can then fine items between two time prefixes `...
+WHERE id >= 'start_prefix' AND id < 'end_prefix'`.

 ## Installation

 Install the package using `pip`: